 Your LinkedIn posts can be this long

-On the other hand, blog posts have no real character limit.
-However, it's been reported that posts over 120,000 characters will get cut off by LinkedIn's blogging platform.
+On the other hand, articles have no real character limit.
+However, it's been reported that posts over 120,000 characters will get cut off by LinkedIn's blogging network.

 Here's how long your LinkedIn posts should be